 The Copenhagen visit was capped off with a tour of the Bagsværd Church designed Jørn Utzon in 1976, which was also visited on the 2016 Dulux Study Tour.
 “From the moment we entered the Church with Jan Utzon, who worked on the project with his father, we sensed we were about to experience something special,” said Ben Peake.
 “Every space is supported by an ever-present play of light and shadow.”

-The group were moved to tears when the church organist Jørgen Ellegård Frederiksen spontaneously treated the group to a performance of Beethoven’s Pathetique sonata and the piano, which was the last thing Jørn Utzon designed.
+The group were moved to tears when the church organist Jørgen Ellegård Frederiksen spontaneously treated the group to a performance of Beethoven’s Pathetique sonata on the piano, which was the last thing Jørn Utzon designed.

 “It totally took my breath away – that a building can do that to you is just so overwhelming,” said Carly McMahon.